gcobb321/icloud3_v3_docs/docs/chapters/3_apple-acct.md

 1. The Username and password are verified by sending a request to a special Apple URL that returns a status code indicating if they are valid.
 2. Generally, the Apple account is logged into and a *session* is established that links iCloud3 with Apple and the Apple account. iCloud3 then sends a *Trust Token* (stored in the Apple session cookie files) if it has one back to Apple.
 Apple uses it to verify that it is a valid request and that the *Trust Token* has not expired.
 If it has, Apple requests the account password, iCloud3 sends it and Apple returns a new *Trust Token* that is used for the next account authentication about 20-minutes later.
 An account login email is sent to you when the password is used to log into the Apple account.
-3. Apple then sends all of the data for all of the devices in the owners Apple account (the one that was logged into) and the devices in the Family Sharing list.
-This includes, a request for the 6-digit verification code or hardware key code, the device type, names, location information, internal device-id code, if the account is locked, it's status, etc.
+3. Apple then sends all of the data for all of the devices in the owner's Apple account (the one that was logged into) and the devices in the Family Sharing list.
+This includes, a request for the 6-digit verification code or hardware key code, the device type, names, location information, internal device-id code, if the account is locked, its status, etc.
 4. iCloud3 uses this data to tie the Apple device to the iCloud3 device being tracked using a combination of the device names and the internal device-id.
 This information is listed on the Event Log.

 ### Event Log Startup Stage 4 - Apple Account Information